 Social media has taken over while human interaction lurks in the background.
 Relationships are like stretched rubber bands under the pressure of social media.

 I was in a relationship in which our major arguments were around social media and phone.
-Whether it was dinner or a couple of beers or the early mornings and right before bed — social media was an uninvited guest.
+Whether it was dinner or a Sunday drive or an early breakfast — social media was an uninvited guest.
 If I asked to keep the phone away, more often than not, the argument became about personal space encroachment and that it was part of who he was.

 In fact, the one who is not on Facebook, Instagram, Snapchat is ridiculed at.
-People wonder how could you not know that a latest Honey Singh video went viral on Facebook.
+People wonder how could you not know that the latest Honey Singh video went viral on Facebook.